lindsayesterman/lindsayesterman/README.md

 - 👩‍💻 Check out some of my projects at **[lindsayesterman.com](http://lindsayesterman.com)**
 - ✉️ Reach me at **lindsayesterman@gmail.com**

-<h4 align="left">I'm currently looking for a summer internship and would love to speak with you!</h4>

 <h3 align="left">Languages and Tools:</h3>

 <p align="left"> <a href="https://www.w3schools.com/css/" target="_blank"> <img